Data Shows That The Best Sibling Arrangement Is XB-S

 The best students tend to be the oldest of three children, with a brother less than two years younger than them and a sister at least five years younger.

 Birth order studies are a dime a dozen, but scientists have spilled far less ink on sibling configurations.
-These configurations introduce two new variables — children’s gender and age — to the equation, which complicates matters but also creates the possibility of finding more interesting patterns in childhood outcomes and leading to insights that can inform family planning.
+These configurations introduce two new variables — children’s sex and age — to the equation, which complicates matters but also creates the possibility of finding more interesting patterns in childhood outcomes and leading to insights that can inform family planning.
 How should parents space their children to maximize each child’s success?
 How many children should you have?
-What gender order should you be rooting for?
+What sex should you hope for and in what order?

 As with all things data-based, the answer here is, of course, it depends.
 Different families live in different places and have different amounts of money.
 That said, there are some consistencies within data sets that are broadly indicative of trends.